Affiliate links on Android Authority may earn us a commission. Learn more.

 Cheap fitness trackers are more capable than ever.
-These affordable wearables now pack hardware and features previously reserved for more premium trackers.
+All devices on this list are priced below $100, some dipping as low as $40.
+But despite their low prices, these trackers pack a laundry list of features previously reserved for more premium trackers.
 From SpO2 sensors and continuous heart rate monitoring, you no longer need to break the bank for a competent fitness wearable.
-But not all are made equal, and some trackers have to sacrifice on a few of these to offer low prices.
+But not all are made equal, and some trackers have to sacrifice a few of these to offer low prices.

-With the advancements made to cheap fitness trackers, it’s now a tough task choosing one for your wrist.
+With the advancements made to cheap fitness trackers, choosing one for your wrist is now a tough task.
 In this guide, we’ll walk you through the best cheap fitness trackers available.

 Buying the right cheap fitness tracker for your needs